-Working with the app permissions page
+Working with the OAuth apps page

-To access the App permissions tab:
+To access the OAuth tab:

 |Item||What it means||Applies to|

-|Basic icon in the app query bar||Select this to switch to query in the basic view.||Office 365, G Suite, Salesforce|
+|Basic icon in the app query bar||Switch to query in the basic view.||Office 365, Google Workspace, Salesforce|

-|Advanced icon in the app query bar||Select this to switch to query in the Advanced view.||Office 365, G Suite, Salesforce|
+|Advanced icon in the app query bar||Switch to query in the Advanced view.||Office 365, Google Workspace, Salesforce|

-|Open or close all details icon in the app list||Select this icon to view more or less details about each app.|
+|Open or close all details icon in the app list||View more or less details about each app.|

-|Export icon in the app list||Select this icon to export a CSV file that contains a list of apps, number of users for each app, permissions associated with the app, permissions level, app state, and community use level.||Office 365, G Suite, Salesforce|
+|Export icon in the app list||Export a CSV file that contains a list of apps, number of users for each app, permissions associated with the app, permissions level, app state, and community use level.||Office 365, Google Workspace, Salesforce|

 |App||Name of the app.
-Select the name to view more information, including the description, publisher (for Office 365), app website and ID.||Office 365, G Suite, Salesforce|
+Select the name to view more information, including the description, publisher (for Office 365), app website, and ID.||Office 365, Google Workspace, Salesforce|

 |Authorized by||The number of users who authorized this app to access their app's account, and granted the app permissions.
-Select the number to view more information, including a list of user emails, and whether or not an admin has consented the app previously.||Office 365, G Suite, Salesforce|
+Select the number to view more information, including a list of user emails and whether an admin has consented the app previously.||Office 365, Google Workspace, Salesforce|

-|Permissions Level||The permissions level icon and text indicating either High, Medium or Low.
+|Permissions Level||The permissions level icon and text indicating either High, Medium, or Low.
 The level indicates how much access this app has to app's data.
 For example, Low might indicate that the app only accesses user profile and name.
-Select the level to view more information, including permissions granted to the app, community use, or related activity in the Governance log.||Office 365, G Suite|
+Select the level to view more information, including permissions granted to the app, community use, or related activity in the Governance log.||Office 365, Google Workspace|

-|App state||An admin can mark an app as approved, banned, or leave is as undetermined.||Office 365, G Suite, Salesforce|
+|App state||An admin can mark an app as approved, banned, or leave is as undetermined.||Office 365, Google Workspace, Salesforce|

-|Community use||Select this if you want to know how popular the app is across all your users (common, uncommon, rare)||Office 365, G Suite, Salesforce|
+|Community use||Shows you how popular the app is across all your users (common, uncommon, rare)||Office 365, Google Workspace, Salesforce|

 |Last authorized||The most recent date on which a user granted permissions to this app.||Office 365, Salesforce|